planetexpress69/Opti-Ranglistenpunkte/README.md

 Ranglistenpunkte
 ================

 A tiny calculator to score regatta results.
-Currently there are two branches:
+Currently there are two build targets:

-* master-opti-a - according to the rules of the German Optimist Dinghy Association (DODV)
+* A - according to the rules of the German Optimist Dinghy Association (DODV) as seen on the dodv.org website.
-* master-opti-b - according to the rules of the opti-mv.de website.
+* B - according to the rules of the opti-mv.de website.

 Environments in which to run Ranglistenpunkte